 - Increased knowledge about a wide range of health topics

-- An opportunity to make a difference in the health of SCU students
+- An opportunity to make a difference in the health and wellness of SCU students

 - Recognition for volunteerism and service learning

-- Interaction and collaboration with various campus organizations
+- Interaction and collaboration with various campus organizations, stakeholders, and community members

 - Improved self-awareness